Omycron83/Notes/Analysis/Padé Approximizations.md

 ## Constructing a Padé Approximation
 1. Find the Taylor-Polynomial of degree $N + M$ for the function: $P_{N + M}(x) = c_0 + c_1x + c_2 x^2 + ... + c_{N + M}x^{N + M}$
 2. Equate that too the rational function $P^N_M (x) = \frac{A_0 + A_1 x + A_2 x^2 + ... + A_Nx^n}{1 + B_1x + B_2 x^2 + ... + B_M x^M} = P_{N + M}(x)$
-3. Solve for the numerator by multiplying out the denominator with the Taylor-Approximation, where we can ignore any terms larger than $x^{N + M}$ [1]
+3. Solve for the numerator by multiplying out the denominator with the Taylor-Approximation, where we can ignore any terms larger than $x^{N + M}$ [1] and have, with the order higher than $N$, the numerator-polynomial equal to 0
 4. Solve the resulting equations, where there are $N + M$ equations and $N + M$ unknowns

 ### Example: Approximating $sin(x)$ at $x = 0$ by a $M = 6$, $N = 2$ Padé: